Joe Butler

 Joseph Campbell Butler (born September 16, 1941) is an American drummer, singer and actor.
-He is best known as a member of folk-rock band The Lovin' Spoonful, where he was their drummer and later lead vocalist, the group had seven top 10 hits between 1965 and 1966.
-Outside of his work on music he is an actor, having acted in several plays, being best known for the musicals Soon and Hair.
+He is best known as a member of folk-rock band The Lovin' Spoonful, where he was drummer and later lead vocalist; the group had seven top 10 hits between 1965 and 1966.
+Outside of his work in music, he is a theater and television actor best known for the musicals Soon and Hair.

-Butler would replace the bands original drummer Jan Carl, after the band's first performance in 1964, He would play drums on all of the band's album's and he would occasionally sing lead vocals.
-After frontman John Sebastian left the band in 1968, he took over full lead vocal duties.
-He would sing fully on their album Revelation: Revolution '69, the album was made without the other members of the band, the album failed to sell, after the album the band would break up.

-In 1991 the band would resume touring, Butler reunited with members Steve Boone and Jerry Yester, along with adding new touring members.
-Butler would tour and front the band, singing, playing autoharp, percussion and acoustic guitar.
-In 2000 Butler would reunite with the original lineup for the final time and be inducted into the Rock and Roll Hall of Fame.

-Besides music Butler also is an actor and has appeared in the musicals Soon in 1971 and played Neil and Hair in 1968 as a replacement for the musicals author James Rado in the role of Claude.
-Butler has also helped create the Circle Theatre Company.
-Butler is also the father to actress Yancy Butler and would appear in one episode of her show Witchblade in 2002.
-Butler has acted in several other projects.

 Early life

 Joeseph Campbell Butler was born on September 16, 1941, in Long Island, New York.
 He began playing drums at age 10 and started playing professionally at 13.
-During his teen years Butler formed many bands, Butlers bands would play gigs at various places.
+During his teen years Butler formed several bands that gigged throughout the Northeast.

-Butler would later join the Air Force and was in it until 1963.
-While in the air force, he met Steve Boone and his brother Skip.
-Butler, Skip and Steve would form a group called The Kingsmen (not to be confused with another band also with the same name).
-While in the band Butler would drum and sing for the band.
-The Kingsmen's name was later changed to the Sellouts and the band started playing in Greenwich Village.
+Butler later joined the Air Force, where he met future Lovin' Spoonful bandmate Steve Boone and his brother Skip.
+After leaving the military in 1963, Butler, Skip and Steve formed a group called The Kingsmen (not to be confused with another band of the same name), serving as drummer and vocalist.
+The Kingsmen changed their name to the Sellouts and began playing in New York City.